230206-NET/Trainer_Code/05_FrontEnd/Notes/js.md

 - `type="module"` in script tag
 - specify what you want to import
 - specify what you want to export
+- assign what you want to be globally available to window object

 ## Inheritance
 ### Prototypal Inheritance